misdoro/JavaNodeSwDoc/source/plugin-datamodel.rst

 .. image:: img/cayenne/6.png

-**!Note** the "Meaningful PK" flag is set for the sake of the generated classes to have getters for the table primary key field.
+**!Note** the "Meaningful PK" flag is set to preserve the getter methods for the primary key fields.

-As a result for each database table a separate Java class is generated, containing attribute fields and relationship references.
+As a result a separate Java class is generated for each database table table, containing attribute fields and relationship references.

 .. image:: img/cayenne/7.png